“I love how I feel, and I can’t get over how I look in the mirror!”

 The story, and the reaction, has become something I’ve told more times than I can count.
 It still sticks with me: “How are you going to pay the bills?”

-My parents had one goal with the photoshoot itself: to inspire a new generation of those 60+ who have an opportunity to turn back the clock and rewrite the script.
+My parents had one goal with the photoshoot itself: to inspire the 60+ generation to turn back the clock and rewrite the script.

 The Worrying 50s

-Over the past ten years, it’s been hard to watch my parent’s health become more of a concern.
-From muscle and joint pain to heart and cholesterol, it’s tough to see issues you know you have an improvement solution for, rear their ugly head.
+Over the past ten years, it’s been hard to watch my parent’s health become more of a concern..
+When issues like muscle and joint pain as well as heart conditions and cholesterol began to rear their ugly head, it was tough, because I had a solid method that could improve their health and over-all well being.

 I asked him how this impacted his decision to begin, and he replied: